pytorch/pytorch/docs/source/nested.rst

   tensor([0., 1., 2.], device='cuda:0'),
   tensor([3., 4., 5., 6., 7.], device='cuda:0')
 ])

+Autograd support is available by setting the `requires_grad` attribute.
+There is a subtlety here where the usual `requires_grad` kwarg for constructors is not supported for the `nested_tensor` constructor.

+>>> nt.requires_grad_(True)

+The tensors passed to the constructor can also require gradients, and autograd will behave as expected.

 In order to form a valid NestedTensor the passed Tensors also all need to match in dimension, but none of the other attributes need to.